How To Open A Locked Safe

 The pattern is as follows: Left (4 turns), Right (3 turns), Left (2 turns), Right (1 turns)

-4. Spin the dial of your safe right (clockwise) until the dial stops and open your safe.
+- Spin the dial of your safe right (clockwise) until the dial stops and opens your safe.
 If your dial does not stop on its own, you may have the wrong combination and should try again.
 If you’re entirely sure you have the right combination, proceed to troubleshoot using the next steps.

 Another combination-related issue is in regards to changing the combination of the safe.
 Combination safes have two markers on the dial, one at the twelve-o-clock position and one at the eleven-o-clock position.
-The twelve-o-clock position is used for entering the safe combo, and the secondary mark at the eleven-o-clock position is used when changing the safe combination on a manual dial.
+The twelve-o-clock position is used for entering the safe combo, the normal way how to open a locked safe, and the secondary mark at the eleven-o-clock position is used when changing the safe combination on a manual dial.

 If you’ve changed your mechanical safe’s combination and accidentally used the twelve-o-clock position instead of the eleven-o-clock mark, the digit(s) of the new combination will be off by the difference between the eleven-o-clock and twelve-o-clock positions, and you should attempt to dial the correct combination this way.